-Peculiarities Of Work With Hot-Melt Equipment
+Peculiarities of Work with Hot-Melt Equipment

-If the temperature of the tank is too high, the hot melt adhesive will oxidize and burn, changing its adhesive properties towards deterioration.
+If the temperature of the tank is too high, the hot melt adhesive will oxidize and burn, changing its adhesive properties and causing deterioration.
 At low temperatures, the viscosity of the hot melt adhesive will be too high, which can lead to thread formation, poor flow and mechanical failure of the pump.

 Hose and nozzle

 If the temperature is too high, this can lead to excess glue application, increasing open time and leading to poor tackiness.

 At low temperatures, it is a difficult to supply the adhesive through the nozzle, causing insufficient application.